DanMorriss/nialls-barbershop/README.md

 ## Bugs

 - Adding the searchbox to the admin panel was causing a user to not be able to view the account home page.
 I all code related to the search panel inside an if statement to fix the error.
+- While testing I needed to create a test service as the services list is taken from the database.
+So, without creating one nothing cloud be valid.

 ## Deployment